stefanodixon-ux/webMAN-MOD/README.md

 __README IS STILL IN PROGRESS, IF YOU SEE ANY ERROR PLEASE TELL ME OR PUSH A COMMIT__

 webMAN MOD is a homebrew plugin with many features added on the original webMAN/sMAN by Deank.

-We would like to integrate all existing features available on the PS3 Scene like an AIO plugin, and webMAN MOD was born.
+Or goal was to create an AIO plugin all that integrates all existing features available on the PS3 Scene in an intuitive way, and webMAN MOD was born.

 ## Current functionality
 ### General
-- Support on custom firmware with cobra feature enabled (ver 4.46-4.84 CEX, DEX & DECR)
+- Support on all custom firmwares with Cobra feature enabled (ver 4.46-4.84 CEX, DEX & DECR)
-- Support on REBUG firmware with cobra feature disabled (ver 4.84.2 CEX & DEX)
+- Support on REBUG firmware with Cobra feature disabled (ver 4.84.2 CEX & DEX)
+- Support on REBUG firmware with Mamba loaded via boot_plugins_nocobra_kernel.txt (ver 4.84.2 CEX & DEX)
 - Support on PS3HEN on 4.82 OFW and 4.84 HFW CEX & DEX
-- Support on classic custom firmware with Mamba/PRXLoader (ver 3.41-4.84 CEX & DEX) *https://github.com/aldostools/MAMBA_PRX_Loader*
+- Support on classic custom firmware with Mamba loaded via IRISMAN (ver 3.41-4.84 CEX & DEX)
-- Support on classic custom firmware with Mamba loaded via IRISMAN (ver 3.41-4.84 CEX & DEX) *https://github.com/aldostools/IRISMAN*
+- Support on classic custom firmware with Mamba/PRXLoader (ver 3.41-4.84 CEX & DEX)
-- Support on classic custom firmware with PRXLoader (ver 3.41-4.84 CEX & DEX) *https://github.com/NzV/PRX_Loader*
+- Support on classic custom firmware with PRXLoader (ver 3.41-4.84 CEX & DEX)

+- All PS3 Models (including all fat, Slim 20xx, 21xx, 25xx, 3xxx & SuperSlims 4xxx) are supported via PS3HEN payload
-- All PS3 Models with downgrade compatibility is supported, see *http://www.psdevwiki.com/ps3/SKU_Models*
+- All PS3 Models capable to downgrade to 3.56 or lower are supported via PS3Xploit Flash Writer (aka PS3Xploit 2.0) See *http://www.psdevwiki.com/ps3/SKU_Models* for compatibility with CFW

 ### webMAN vanilla features
 - FTP server with remote control functions (shutdown/restart)